 In real estate investing (truthfully in ALL investing) there is something known as the Time Value of Money.
 This is the relationship of the value of a dollar in different periods of time.
 A dollar received today is worth more than a dollar received tomorrow.
 Time Value of Money (TVM) is a fundamental principle of banking and finance.
 The idea that money available at the present time is worth more than the same...

-4 Reasons 2016 is the Year To Buy A Home
+2016 is the Year To Buy Your Home And Here Is Why

 Buying a home is big decision.
 For most people, it is the largest single investment of their life.
 With the recent roller-coaster ride it’s easy to understand why some people may be leery of taking the plunge into home ownership.
 If you have been renting a home and sitting on the sidelines waiting for the right time to buy a home, it looks like 2016 is your time.
 To explain why 2016 is the year to buy a home, first we need to understand what makes the 2016 real estate market different.
 Real Estate works in cycles.
 You would have had to be under a rock to not be aware of the real estate bubble and consequential crash of recent years.
 Although that was a dramatic version of the cyclical nature of real estate, it is one that everyone is aware of.
 2016 is expected to be a very strong real estate market for a variety of reasons.